Steven9Smith/Unity-Mathmatics-Noise-Demo/README.md

 This Demo Project was made to help create a visual aid on the Unity.Mathmatics noise functions in the Unity.Mathmatics package.

+This works on multiple versions of Unity since it is using basic Quads and C# code

 Users can modify various attributes to change the out of various noise functions.

 Currently 3D and 4D methods are not visualized but are planned for a future release.